-Before dawn that Friday, Leslie Jez, 23, and Kaden lost their lives when a flash flood swept through their campsite on the edge of the Ouachita National Forest.
-They were among 20 victims of the June 11 flood, including Leslie’s mother, Sheri Wade, 46.
+Before dawn Friday, Leslie Jez, 23, and Kaden lost their lives when a flash flood swept through their campsite on the edge of the Ouachita National Forest.
+They were among 20 flood victims, including Leslie’s mother, Sheri Wade, 46.

-“Kaden was the sunshine of everybody’s life,” said Billy Blakeney, minister of the Foreman Church of Christ, where funeral services were conducted June 15 for the boy and his mother.
+“Kaden was the sunshine of everybody’s life,” said Billy Blakeney, minister of the Foreman Church of Christ, where a capacity crowd of at least 300 is expected to attend this afternoon’s funeral service for the boy and his mother.